daniel04soden/collegeWork/y2s2/notes/NONLin/Graphs/Trees/Trees.md

 - The number of children is the degree of a node
 - This definition differs from the degree of the corresponding graph
+- The depth of a node is the distance from the root